aregsar/aregsarblog/blog/2021/redis-configure-laravel-session/index.md

                 'connection' => 'cache',
                 'lock_connection' => 'default',
             ],
-        //session redis store used by the framework SessionManager.
+        //added session redis store used by the framework SessionManager.
 The connection of this store will be overridden by the SessionManager with the connection specified in the config/session.php file
         'session' => [
             'driver' => 'redis', //the cache driver that refers to the redis driver in config/database.php 'connection' => 'session',//the  redis connection setting as specified in the config/database.php file